3ative/Eufy-RoboVac-to-HA/README.md

 # Eufy-RoboVac-to-HA

-> Download and install BlueStacks from here: https://www.bluestacks.com/
+> - Download and install BlueStacks from: https://www.bluestacks.com/
-> Download and un-rar the APK
+> - Download and un-rar the APK